Fran-bot0/pipeline_project/README.md

 * gatk 4.2.6.1
 * picard 2.26.2

-The script software_installation.sh, has the commands to install all of the required software.
+The script software_installation.sh has the commands to install all of the required software.
 This script is inside the software folder.

 # Python Modules, Packages and Libraries
 * BeautifulSoup